Firmware Versions on the NexStar 5i/8i/8i

 actually two MC processors, one for the azimuth axis, the other for the

 altitude.
-The NexStar 5i/8i are currently shipping with MC version 30.1
+The NexStar 5i/8i was shipped with MC version 30.1

 on the azimuth axis and 31.1 on the altitude axis.